A storm was coming.

 “I suppose you’re right,” she’d agreed.
 “Better safe than sorry.”

-Which is why there was now an ice filled cooler with water, sodas and sandwiches sitting on the dining room floor, a battery-operated radio on the kitchen table, candles and matches placed on coffee and end tables throughout the living room, phones and computers fully charged, and fresh batteries in five different flashlights.
-She didn’t think they’d need them, certain that the weatherman at Channel 10 was exaggerating and frightening his viewers in the process.
+Which was why there was an ice filled cooler with water, sodas and sandwiches sitting on the dining room floor, a battery-operated radio on the kitchen table, candles and matches placed on coffee and end tables throughout the living room.
+Phones and computers were fully charged, and fresh batteries were placed in five different flashlights.
+She didn’t think they’d need them.
+She was certain that the weather reporter at Channel 10 was exaggerating and frightening his viewers.
 But if her preparedness made Rick feel better and safer, then so did she.

-“Bet you’re wishing you’d installed those storm shutters now, hunh?”
+“Bet you’re wishing you’d installed those storm shutters now, huh?”
 Bess asked as she watched Rick hammering nails into a piece of wood paneling as he covered the last of the windows.

 “Um hum,” he replied, nodding, unable to speak with nails protruding from the corner of his mouth.

-All of the outside furniture and anything else that could potentially become a projectile during high winds were stored and locked inside the shed behind the house.
-The weatherman had reported that tornadoes were possible but not definitive, but in the event that one did touch down anywhere near them, they would seek shelter in the basement of the house.
+All the outside furniture and anything else that might become a projectile during high winds were stored and locked inside the shed behind the house.
+The weatherman had reported that tornadoes were possible but not definitive, but if one touched down anywhere near them, they would seek shelter in the house’s basement.
 Hopefully, the storm wouldn’t bring any tornadoes, because if it did, the barn and horse stables would be history.

 “Will you be long?
-Clouds are coming in fast,” Bess said as she glanced toward the tree line, taking note of how low-lying the clouds were.
+Clouds are coming in fast,” Bess said as she glanced toward the tree line, noting how low-lying the clouds were.
 And how black.
 Not the dark gray that usually accompanied a storm, but ebony.
 Something else was strange about them as well.
 The edges of the storm clouds appeared to be scalloped, like that of an awning over front door entrances of business offices.
-And the clouds weren’t simply rolling in – they were pulsating as if they were alive and breathing, inhaling and then exhaling.
+And the clouds weren’t simply rolling in–they were pulsating as if they were alive and breathing, inhaling and then exhaling.
 Strange.
-She’d certainly never seen anything like that with a hurricane.
+She’d certainly seen nothing like that with a hurricane.

 “Finished,” Rick said, climbing down the ladder and folding it.